Gardening in Charente-Maritime

 What grows well in your area of France?

-What tips would you give to someone with a garden in Charente-Maritime?
+What tips would you give to someone in your area?

 What do you enjoy most about your garden?